Having trouble keeping your readers spellbound?

 Here are 10 ways to improve your writing style that will show dramatic improvement in the copy you publish:

 The first step is to always write for your intended reader.
 The reason for this is because what interests one demographic does not necessarily interest another.
 Knowing your targeted reader helps you to write copy of interest to them, by taking their preferences into account – even before a single word is written on the page.
-For instance, if you are writing for a group of lawyers, they will be more interested in facts and figures than when you are writing copy for a fashion magazine, in which you will want to focus on look and feel.
+For instance, if you are doing seo for a law firm or writing for a group of lawyers, they will be more interested in facts and figures than when you are writing copy for a fashion magazine, in which you will want to focus on look and feel.

 Keep search intent in mind in your titles, H1s and descriptions.